Clay Matthews III: 2010

-He set the Packers' record for most sacks in a single postseason with 3.5.
+Matthews set the Packers franchise record for most sacks in a single postseason with 3.5.
 In the Super Bowl, won by the Packers over the Pittsburgh Steelers, he recorded three tackles, a pass deflection, and a game-changing forced fumble.
-On the first play of the fourth quarter with the Steelers driving to take the lead with the score 21–17 in favor of Green Bay and the ball on the Packer 33 yard line, he tackled Steelers running back Rashard Mendenhall, who fumbled the ball, recovered by Desmond Bishop.
-This play was featured by NFL Films SoundFx, Matthews was mic’d up.
-Matthews knew the play would be coming off of the right side of the offensive line.
-He called for teammate Ryan Pickett to “spill it”, which meant making Mendenhall redirect his running path further from the center of the line of scrimmage.
-Matthews’ instincts on this tone-setting play is primarily featured in the Packers Hall of Fame.
+On the first play of the fourth quarter with the Steelers driving to take the lead with the score 21–17 in favor of Green Bay and the ball on the Packer 33-yard line, he tackled Steelers running back Rashard Mendenhall, who fumbled the ball, recovered by Desmond Bishop.
+This play was featured by NFL Films SoundFx, where Matthews was mic'd up.
+While in the defensive huddle before the play, Matthews mentioned to his teammates that he knew the play would be coming off the right side of the offensive line, saying, "I have a feeling they're going to run on this side, (the offense) is all looking at me."
+He called for teammate Ryan Pickett to "spill it", which meant making Mendenhall redirect his running path further from the center of the line of scrimmage.
+Matthews' instincts on this tone-setting play is primarily featured in the Green Bay Packers Hall of Fame.
 The Packers never lost the lead, winning their fourth Super Bowl title and first since Super Bowl XXXI, 31–25.
+He was ranked 19th by his fellow players on the NFL Top 100 Players of 2011.